 Members of staff are not required to administer medicines to pupils, except in emergencies.
-Staff members who have agreed to administer asthma medicines are insured by the LA when acting in agreement with this policy.
+Staff members who have volunteered to administer asthma medicines will be insured by the school's appropriate level of insurance which includes liability cover relating to the administration of medication.

 Staff will administer the asthma medicines in line with the school's Policy for the Administration of Medicines.
-Staff members will let pupils take their own medicines when they need to.

-Some pupils appreciate adult support when administering their own medicine (e.g. holding the spacer, counting or breathing with them).
+Policy.
+For pupils who are old enough and/or have sufficient capabilities and independence to do so, staff members' roles in administering asthma medication will be limited to supporting pupils to take the medication on their own (e.g. holding the spacer, counting or breathing with them).